BtcAutoNode/BtcAutoNode/README.md

 <pre>
 If you want to log the script output into a log file, execute the scripts like this:
 ./2_install_fulcrum.sh | tee >(ansi2txt > fulcrum.log) [using ansi2text to strip off color codes]
-./2_install_fulcrum.sh | tee fulcrum.log [to keep colorcodes: view file with: less -R fulcrum.log]
+./2_install_fulcrum.sh | tee fulcrum.log [to keep color codes: view file with: less -R fulcrum.log]
 </pre>

 ## Telegram Group